Which city is cheaper, Prague or Athens?

 Eat your way through Athens, as it has many local or world renowned restaurants to choose from.
 Make sure you try the souvlaki, moussaka, and dolmades at any of the many local restaurants throughout the city.

-The vibe at night is comparable in Athens and Prague.
+The vibe at night is terrific in both Athens and Prague.

 The nightlife in Athens is well established with world renowned clubs and venues.
 There are all-night dance clubs as well as local bars and chill live music venues.